Shantharamsuhas/Coursera-Courses/README.md

 Improving Deep Neural Networks: In this course hyperparameter tuning , regularization , optimization are explained and how implementaion of these effect the nural network.

+Convolutional Neural Networks : It is the fourth course of the Deep Learning Specialization.
+Things learnt include : How to build a convolutional neural network , ResNets, use neural style transfer to generate art ,became familiar with its exciting applications such as autonomous driving, face recognition